mmlin/buynow/readme.md

 # Instructions

 Fork this project, spend a couple hours on the tasks outlined below, and then send me the link to your GitHub repository.
+You don't need to complete all the tasks.
+Just make some decent progress so that we can have something to talk about.

 ## Tasks